qmk/qmk_firmware/docs/faq.md

 From a technical standpoint QMK builds upon TMK by adding several new features.
 Most notably QMK has expanded the number of available keycodes and uses these to implement advanced features like `S()`, `LCTL()`, and `MO()`.
 You can see a complete list of these keycodes in [Quantum Keycodes](quantum_keycodes.html).

-From a project and community management standpoint TMK prefers to have keyboards maintained in separate forks while QMK prefers to have keyboards maintained in one central repository.
+From a project and community management standpoint TMK maintains all the officially supported keyboards by himself, with a bit of community support.
+Separate community maintained forks exist or can be created for other keyboards.
+Only a few keymaps are provided by default, so users typically don't share keymaps with each other.
+QMK encourages sharing of both keyboards and keymaps through a centrally managed repository, accepting all pull requests that follows the quality standards.
+These are mostly community maintained, but the QMK team also helps when necessary.

+Both approaches have their merits and their drawbacks, and code flows freely between TMK and QMK when it makes sense.

 # Debug Console
 ## hid_listen can't recognize device